A Saint Who Levels Up Through Necromancy

 — Deflecting before my attack landed, without spinning the shaft — that part was good.

-Fafnir thrust the spear out lightly, as if to demonstrate.
+Fafnir flicked the spear out lightly, as if for a demonstration.
+The blade came to rest right before Yujin’s nose.

 — Feel that?